quantcert/quantcert.github.io/README.md

 ## Method of constructing a block design by Key and Moori

-Key and Moori present a method of building a block designs completed with a part on graphs that we are not interested in for our work.
-The linked source files are present in the [Designs](Designs) part of this GitHub repository.
+_Paper abstract:_<br/>
+In the field of experimental mathematics, the programs used to obtain various results rarely follow good software engineering practices, making these results difficult to reproduce and evaluate.
+This article presents a formalization of a method for of combinatorial structures (called block systems) and a validation of their properties.

+More information related to this paper can be found in the [Designs](Designs) part of this GitHub repository.

 ## GT IQ 2019's days